 “Septic shock is a life-threatening condition affecting millions of people worldwide with a remaining high mortality rate of approximately 30-50%.4 There is a very high unmet medical need to rescue vascular integrity in septic patients in intensive care.
 Our objective is the development of an effective medicine to prevent and treat septic shock,” commented Dr. Andreas Bergmann, CSO of Adrenomed.

 Dr. Gerald Moeller, CEO of Adrenomed, added: “We are excited about Wellington Partners and HBM Healthcare Investments joining as new and highly experienced investors.
 This financing is an important validation of our unique therapeutic approach and will help us target the global market opportunity for Adrecizumab in sepsis.”
-Page 2 of 3

 “We strongly believe that Adrecizumab may be the first approach to actually rescue vascular integrity in patients with early septic shock,” added Dr. Rainer Strohmenger, Managing Partner at Wellington Partners.
 “Adrecizumab may also be effective in addressing unmet needs in further life-threating and, so far, difficult to treat diseases associated with SIRS, endothelial barrier dysfunction, edema and tissue congestion.”